 The main difference is that chili powder includes a variety of other spices such as ground chili peppers, oregano, black pepper, and/or cumin.
 Cayenne pepper, on the other hand, is the purest form of chili powder with no additional ingredients.

 Is Cayenne Pepper Approved for Topical Application?

-As per the FDA, there have been cases of burns reported with the use of preparations containing capsaicin as well.
+Also, the FDA reported cases of burns with the use of preparations containing capsaicin.
 (21)

 How to Incorporate Cayenne Pepper in Dishes

 - Flavor oils with cayenne pepper and then remove it to continue cooking.
 The longer cayenne pepper cooks, the hotter the dish will be.
 So, by flavoring the oil first with cayenne pepper and then removing it to cook the rest of the dish allows for a more tolerable flavor.

 - Add cayenne peppers to marinades.